 Two vaccines have received temporary approval for use in Switzerland.
-The New England Journal of Medicine (NEJM) has published answers to frequently asked questions (FAQ) about the available vaccines.
+The New England Journal of Medicine (NEJM) has published extensive information about the available vaccines.
 It is possible that the seasonal flu vaccine will provide some cross-immunity, particularly for those who have received the vaccine annually over a long period of time.
 In addition, CoViD vaccines with a broader spectrum are under development and expected to be available in autumn of 2022.

 - Apotheke Drogerie Moll in the Zugerland shopping center in Steinhausen and in Unterägeri